 $ oc get managedclusters local-cluster

-You need a hosting cluster with at least 3 worker nodes to run the HyperShift Operator.
+You need a hosting cluster with at least 3 compute nodes to run the HyperShift Operator.

 You need to enable the central infrastructure management service.
 For more information, see "Enabling the central infrastructure management service".

-You need to install the hosted control plane command-line interface.
+You need to install the hosted control planes command-line interface.
 For more information, see "Installing the hosted control plane command-line interface".

 The hosted control planes feature is enabled by default.
-If you disabled the feature and want to manually enable it, see "Manually enabling the hosted control planes feature".
+If you disabled the feature and want to manually enable the feature, see "Manually enabling the hosted control planes feature".
 If you need to disable the feature, see "Disabling the hosted control planes feature".

 The Agent platform does not create any infrastructure, but requires the following resources for infrastructure:

-Agents: An Agent represents a host that is booted with a discovery image and is ready to be provisioned as an OKD node.
+Agents: An Agent represents a host that boots with a Discovery image and that you can provision as an OKD node.

 DNS: The API and Ingress endpoints must be routable.

-The API server for the hosted cluster is exposed.
+Clients outside the network can access the API server for the hosted cluster.
 A DNS entry must exist for the api.<hosted_cluster_name>.<basedomain>

 entry that points to the destination where the API server is reachable.

-The entry can also point to a load balancer that is deployed to redirect incoming traffic to the ingress pods.
+The entry can also point to a deployed load balancer to redirect incoming traffic to the ingress pods.

 See the following example of a DNS configuration: